 - Updating and maintaining the organization’s information about patients

 - Coordinating operation reports recording patient attendance, appointment times, and so on

-The CMAA has the same eligibility requirements as the CCMA.
-The test is different, though, taking 130 minutes and involving 20 pre-test question and 100 scored questions.
+CMAA has the same eligibility requirements as the CCMA.
+The test is different, though; it takes 130 minutes and involving 20 pre-test question and 100 scored questions.
 As with the CCMA, you’ll know whether you were successful within two days and have your certificate within two weeks.

 Getting deeper into the administrative side of healthcare we have medical billers and coders, as well as medical insurance specialists, whose knowledge base takes in billing, coding, training in privacy laws and medical records management, and more.